The money you get from renting out your home is rental income. You may need to pay tax on the rental income.

-Renting out your main home short-term
+Renting out your main home for short stays

 Short-stay standard-cost method